qnano/drift-estimation/README.md

 Build from source (tested on windows and linux)
 -----------------------------------------------
-- On Windows, make sure to install CUDA 11.2 and build using dme/DriftEstimation.sln.
-Make sure to build in Release mode
+- On Windows, install cmake and make sure it is available in the path.
+Then, run build_windows.bat
 - On Linux (tested on Ubuntu 20.04):
   - Install CUDA from the nVidia website.
 Install cmake and use "cmake .", followed by "make" in the repository root.
   - This should build ./dme/bin/libdme.so